Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Have you been to Lake Naivasha yet?
-If no, then pack your bags and get ready to dive into the beauty of deep blue lakes and rich acacia forests.
+Have you been to Lake Naivasha Kenya yet?
+If not, then pack your bags and get ready to dive into the beauty of deep blue lakes and rich acacia forests.
 A freshwater lake fringed by thick Papyrus in Kenya is a perfect destination that will make you gawk at its beauty.
-Lake Naivasha is a world-class birding destination that draws the attention of the residents of Nairobi to spend the weekends to enjoy the Africa boat safari here.
+Lake Naivasha is a world-class birding destination that draws the attention of the residents of Nairobi to spend the weekends enjoying the Africa boat safari here.

-A great range of game is drawn to these shores by the waters of the lake.
-Giraffes wander among the acacia, the Lake's large hippo population sleep all day in the shallows.
-Experience a guided walking safari in Crescent Island to observe pelican Kenya and cormorants along the shore.
+A great range of the game is drawn to these shores by the waters of the lake.
+Giraffes wander among the acacia, and the Lake’s large hippo population sleeps all day in the shallows.
+Experience a guided walking safari on Crescent Island to observe pelican Kenya and cormorants along the shore.
 You might get to see buffalo, zebra, giraffe, waterbucks, gazelle, and many others.

 Nearest airport: Nairobi.

 How to reach: 2 hours drive from Nairobi

 Famous for: African Fish Eagles, Pelicans, Cormorant colonies, Walking safaris, and boat rides

 Bird watching, with over 400 species of birds